secrets-cli/secrets/README.md

 **One encrypted home for all your project secrets, unlocked by the SSH key you already have.**

-`.env` files are a mess: they scatter across repos, sneak into commits, drift between your laptop and your server, and sit in plaintext where any script (or coding agent) can read them.
+`.env` files are messy: they scatter across repos, sneak into commits, drift between your laptop and your server, and sit in plaintext where any script (or coding agent) can read them.